 With that being said, let’s address the issue of whether or not Judas was predestined to betray Jesus?

 Did Judas have any choice in the matter?
 It seems not.
-He could not avoid or change his destiny.
+Judas could not change his destiny.
 He was foreordained to commit this brutal act.
-The moment Satan entered Judas the die was cast (Luke 22:3).
+The moment Satan entered Judas, the die was cast (Luke 22:3).

-Peter also betrayed his relationship with Christ; but he is in Heaven's glory.
+Compare Peter’s response with Judas.
+Peter also betrayed Christ; but he is in heaven’s glory.
 Why?
-Because he returned to Christ and repented.
-The Bible says that Peter not only felt shame and despair, he repented and asked for forgiveness.
+Because out of a sense of shame and despair, Peter returned to Jesus, repented and asked for forgiveness.

 The story of Judas is a paradox.
-He is the epitome of predestination along with its opposite, free will.
-He had to betray Jesus, but he was free to return to Christ if he had so wanted.
-Wouldn't that have made a great story of redemption and salvation!!
+He is the epitome of both predestination and free will.
+He had to betray Jesus, but he was free to return to Christ and ask for forgiveness.

-But we also get to play that hand.
-We also have free choice.
-Ultimately, it's the COMBINATION of the hand we're dealt and the way we play it that determines the outcome.
-And it's the outcome that shapes my view of the original hand I was dealt.
 God deals us a hand.
 There’s nothing we can do to change that.
-But we get to play that hand.
-I get to respond to the events of my life.
-And it's my response, my actions in the future, which determine the meaning of the events in my past.
+So, we play that hand.
+We get to respond to the events of our lives.
+It’s my response, in other words, my actions in the future, which determine the meaning of the events in my past.

 There are two differing Biblical accounts of the death of Judas.

-So what gives?
-I think that I know what happened.
-The Bible says that Judas bought a field.
+Judas bought a field.
 This was predicted and predestined by God.
-On a sturdy tree branch he hung himself by the neck.
-For several days he hung in the breeze, flies and maggots covering his decaying body.
+Then, on a sturdy tree branch, he hung himself by the neck.
+For several days his body swayed in the breeze.
+Flies and maggots covered his decaying body.
 Finally, some merciful soul decided to cut down the rotting corpse.
-When he did Judas’ bloated body hit the ground and burst open.
+When he did, Judas’ bloated body hit the ground and burst open.

 So, JST, I hope that this helps.